Local Weak Limits of Laplace Eigenfunctions: Introduction

 \subsubsection{Organisation of the paper}

 In Section \ref{sec:Construction}, we give the definition of local measures and local weak limits of eigenfunctions.
-We prove that a sequence of local measures of eigenfunctions always has a converging subsequence, which converges to a local weak limit.
+We prove that a sequence of local measures of eigenfunctions always has a subsequence which converges to a local weak limit.
 We then give some elementary examples of computations of local weak limits.
 In Section \ref{sec:Criteria}, we give some criteria to identify the local weak limits of a sequence of eigenfunctions.
 In Section \ref{sec:Torus}, we prove a more precise version of Theorem \ref{th:Tore1}.
-Finally, in Section \ref{sec:Consequences}, we explain several consequences of our interpretation of Berry's conjecture.
+In Section \ref{sec:Consequences}, we explain several consequences of our interpretation of Berry's conjecture.
+Finally, in Appendix \ref{sec:App}, we recall the functionnal analytic properties of the spaces of functions we use in our constructions, based on distances similar to the one in (\ref{eq:DefDist}).